jaycynth/secure-api-deployment/README.md

 # 1: Deploy to K8s
 The Flask app is containerized using Docker.
 The Dockerfile defines the process of packaging the app, installing dependencies, and running the app inside a container.

-To build and run the docker image locally:
+To build, tag and push the docker image:
-  - make build TAG=v0.1
+  - make build_service TAG=v0.1
-  - make run

 ## Kubernetes Setup